 For this reason, PGMs are utilised in a number of industrial processes and technology applications.

-Jubilee is in the platinum market for the long haul and its financial and production planning is based on what it believes will be long-term market trends – that demand for the metal will remain firm.
+Jubilee’s financial and production planning is based on what it believes will be long-term market trends for PGMs.

 Platinum is seeing a resurgence in investor activity is outweighing modest falls in industrial and jewellery demand and autocatalyst consumption is expected to recover.